 Discovery Mode terms are not transparent and there is no guarantee that Spotify will apply caps on the royalty cut.
 Could increasingly reduced rates eventually become zero – free music all over again?
 The scheme has the potential to damage the entire music ecosystem.

-Most of the companies promoting Discovery Mode are DIY music distributors with a fee-based business model for which it doesn’t really matter which track is featured.
+Many companies promoting Discovery Mode are DIY music distributors with a fee-based business model for which it doesn’t really matter which track is featured.
 For them, it is an opportunity to feature more tracks without making less profit.

 Discovery Mode threatens the credibility of Spotify’s trusted recommendation engine.
 We know what happened to paid posts on Facebook Pages: unless you pay to boost their reach, your posts will barely get to any of your followers.